SergeoLacruz/inventree-supplier-sync/README.md

 # inventree-supplier-plugin

-This is a scheduled task plugin for [InvenTree](https://inventree.org), which gets data from a supplier like Mouser and puts it into the Inventree Database.
+This is a scheduled task plugin for [InvenTree](https://inventree.org), which gets data from a supplier like Mouser and puts it into the InvenTree Database.

 ## Installation

 ```
 pip install git+https://github.com/SergeoLacruz/inventree-supplier-plugin
 ```

 ## What it does
 The plugin uses the scheduled task mixin and runs every few minutes.
 On each run it